 There are some unwritten rules that your boss is unlikely to ever tell you.
 For starters, what it takes to get your career off the ground is not what will keep you fulfilled.
 You need to shift gears at every step.

 Let’s start from the beginning.

 How do you get a shot when you have no experience?
 This is the first dilemma everyone faces.

-Here’s the uncomfortable truth: nobody ever says: “I want to make a risky hire, limited to no experience even better.”
-If you’re a diamond in the rough, you need to do everything you can to be cut, polished, and sized to fit for the opportunity you’re eyeing.
+Here’s the uncomfortable truth: nobody ever says: “I want to make a risky hire with limited to no experience.”
+If you’re a diamond in the rough, you need to do everything you can to be cut, polished, and sized for the opportunity.